-3.1 Rainfall and climate
+3.1.
+Rainfall and climate

-In the Khaybar area, rainfall, which is occasional and sporadic within the Kingdom of Saudi Arabia, is the major source of natural water for storage, and rainfall is measured by rain gauges installed throughout the harrat.
-The Harrat Khaybar receives 13 mm of rain per year and is classified as an arid region with high year-round temperatures.
-The total annual rainfall in the study area varies yearly with strong seasonal variability; a high percentage of the rainfall occurs in the winter and spring (Sunbul, 2016).
-In the study area, rainfall dispersal varies across time and space; however, according to available meteorological data, most rainfall occurs during spring and autumn, with the least occurring during summer (Al Wagdani et al., 2016).
+In the Khaybar area, rainfall, which is occasional and sporadic within the Kingdom of Saudi Arabia, is the major source of natural water for storage, and rainfall is measured by rain gauges installed throughout the Harrat.
+The Harrat Khaybar receives < 13 mm of rain per year and is classified as an arid region with high year-round temperatures.
+The total annual rainfall in the study area varies yearly with strong seasonal variability; a high percentage of the rainfall occurs in the winter and spring (Sonbul, 2016a,b).
+In the study area, rainfall dispersal varies across time and space; how-ever, according to available meteorological data, most rainfall occurs during spring and autumn, with the least occurring during summer (Al Wagdani et al., 2016).

 Hydrogeologically, Harrat Khaybar is located in the Ar Rumah basin, one of the Arabian Peninsula's biggest and longest wadis, being almost 600 km long.
 Heading toward the northeast, it connects with several smaller wadis.
 Wadi Ar Rumah was flooded after heavy rainfall from the end of 1997 to the start of 1998.
-During the Late Pleistocene, recurrent streamflow occurred in this wadi from October to May, reaching 32.5×10^6 m3 (Ministry of Agriculture and Water, 1969), while there was no precipitation from June to September.
 The mean annual precipitation for the last ten years was 110 mm, which is very low, and it was characterized by an irregular distribution of both quantity and frequency (Sultan et al., 1998).